-- Assistant Professor, Human Development and Human Services
+- Associate Professor, Human Development and Human Services

 My research focuses on children’s early-learning experiences across sociocultural contexts.
 Specifically, I am interested in how children’s questions can be used as a mechanism for learning from others.

 My research has been presented at numerous national and international conferences, and I have co-authored several book chapters on such topics as the role of peers in children’s learning and on cues children use to learn from others across cultural contexts.

 In addition, I have published numerous scholarly articles in journals such as Child Development and the Journal of Experimental Child Psychology.

 - Distinguished Research Award, Counseling and Human Development, American Educational Research Association.